xFBIx/Odoo_Combat_2024/README.md

    cd sweetpants
    ```

-2. Create a `keyconfig.py` file in the same directory as `settings.py` with the following content:
+2. Create a `keyconfig.py` file in the same directory as `settings.py`:
    ```python
    # Django settings
    SECRET_KEY = 'your_secret_key_here'